Home » Schools » North Carolina

 Program Length: 71 credit hours for the associate degree and 45 credit hours for the diploma program.

 #6.
-Forsyth Technical Community College - Winston-Salem
+Wake Technical Community College - Raleigh

 Accreditation: ASHP